tunecrew/apc40-mode/README.md

 - Test on APC20 (does it have different modes too?)
 - Add comments to the code
 - Add usage message to the code
-- Convert DEBUG flag to input argument
+- DONE - Convert DEBUG flag to input argument
 - Package mmj libraries, binary and source into one jar
 - Create GUI wrapper
+- Add version numbers

 ==========
 Copyright 2013 Christopher Albin Edmonds